RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_3_Notes.md

 ##  Botnet
 - a collection of computers infected by malware and under control of a single threat actor, known as a bot-herder.
 - this leads to a type of attack where the herder can have all the bots send packets to a target system resulting in a DDoS attack.

+# Malicious packet sniffing

+Malicious actors use packet sniffing to spy on packet data and use them to their advantage.
+They can also change data with a packet sniffer.

+Two types of packet snifffing
+- passive: where data packets are read in transit
+- active: where data packets are manipulated in transit

+To prevent packet sniffing:
+- VPN Tunnel
+- use HTTPS domain websites
+- avoid unprotected Wifi in protected places (they don't use encryption)